Bottom Liners by Eric and Bill Teitelbaum for October 24, 2024

 3. Missing large

-Catherine Spencer-Mills Premium Member 2 days ago
+Catherine Spencer-Mills Premium Member about 1 month ago

 I’ve worked both.
 Private corps have less oversight.
 I remember only one audit in 10 years while working in a private company.
 Government had one every year at least.
 Private – budget is a guideline, no penalty if you overspend.
 Consequences for missing targets – maybe.
 Government no leeway.
 Maybe it is different for federal or state.
 I worked at the county or city level.